Mayfield Park, Manchester: History

 The area had been mainly derelict since the 1980s, but is being redeveloped as part of a wider regeneration scheme that includes plans for 1,500 new homes, retail, leisure and office space.

 The park had been more than six years in the planning, design and delivery.
-In 2020, the Government pledged £23m of investment from its Getting Building Fund – one of the largest investments in any single project – to Mayfield Park.
-This investment, delivered through the Greater Manchester Combined Authority (GMCA), was part of the Government's strategy to support 'shovel ready' schemes that would help to drive economic recovery following the COVID-19 crisis.
+In 2020 the government pledged £23 million of investment from its Getting Building Fund – one of the largest investments in any single project – to Mayfield Park.
+This investment, delivered through the Greater Manchester Combined Authority (GMCA), was part of the government's strategy to support 'shovel ready' schemes that would help to drive economic recovery following the COVID-19 crisis.

 In January 2020, the remains of two large tiled pools of the former Mayfield Baths on a street now known as Baring Street were discovered by archaeologists from the University of Salford on the site of the park.

-The scheme was delivered by the Mayfield Partnership, a public-private venture comprising regeneration specialist U+I, Manchester City Council, Transport for Greater Manchester and UK Government placemaking expert LCR.
+The scheme was delivered by the Mayfield Partnership, a public-private venture comprising regeneration specialist U+I, Manchester City Council, Transport for Greater Manchester and UK Government placemakers LCR.

 Smoking and vaping were banned in the park from 26 June 2023.
 Barbecues and alcohol are also prohibited.

+In March 2025, planning submissions confirmed proposals for nearly 900 flats surrounding Mayfield Park within the wider Mayfield regeneration programme.
+They also set out an expansion of the park from 6.5 acre to 10 acre, the planting of new trees, new seating, and upgraded walking and cycling links with the city centre.

 As of September 2025, the park forms a central component of the CyanLines initiative, a strategic urban greening and connectivity programme aimed at establishing a 100 mile network of linked parks, waterways, and pedestrian routes across Greater Manchester.